xarot/RaspberryPi5-Windowsgameslist/README.md

 My short list of games working on the Raspberry PI 5 (Steam, GOG, Wine etc.)

+## Notes

+Doesn't look like it's worth trying anything newer that uses heavily 3D effects or is newer than 2000~2002.
+So far, no luck getting Max Payne or Crysis/Crysis Warhead to work.
+Updating list whenever I have the patience to deal with the amount of time it takes to test any game I have.

 ## Tools

 Ubuntu x64/Raspberry PI OS + Pi-Apps + Box86 + Box64 + Steam

-GoG games standalone .exe installers downloaded via GoG website Flatpak for OpenMW (sudo apt install openmw version always crashes in Ubuntu)
+GoG games standalone .exe installers downloaded via GoG website

+Flatpak for OpenMW (sudo apt install openmw version always crashes in Ubuntu)

 ## Steam